 How should guys measure their fat loss progress?
 There are several methods.
-Each have their problems, but I think one is a clear winner.
+Each has its problems, but I think one is a clear winner.
 Before I proceed, let me state that the overall goal is to lose fat and gain muscle.
-Subway’s Jared had an amazing fat loss story, but he failed on gaining muscle.
+Subway’s Jared had an amazing fat loss story, but he failed to gain muscle.
 He became a smaller version of his lumpy self, which is definitely more healthy, but not ideal.

 The scale isn’t bad, but it can’t tell the difference between a pound of muscle and a pound of fat.
 Also, water weight varies a lot, especially in larger individuals.
 Those body fat scales tend to be inaccurate in the obese and super lean.
 I used one for years when my body fat was between 15-20%.
 Once I got leaner, the numbers jumped.

 Shrinking waist size is half the goal.
 Measuring fat loss with a belt or tape measure is superior to the scale.
 A tape measure does not penalize muscle gain.

 I do not like the BMI.
 The book Waistland goes into detail about why this test penalizes people who are tall, muscular, or African American.
 Since half the goal is gaining muscle, I can’t endorse this metric.

 Unless you have access to the same person taking your body fat score in the same manner on a regular basis, any given body fat score can vary wildly.
 Body fat tests usually cost money.
 Mark Sisson recently asked his readers to guess his body fat percentage.
 He has defined upper and lower abs.
 I guessed 7%.
 His body fat test came back at 16.9%.
 His conclusion: